Feature Articles: Food, Fitness and Body Image

 Love and respect self first

-Linda Rellergert, Nutrition Specialist, St. Charles County, University of Missouri Extension
+Linda Rellergert, former Nutrition and Health Education Specialist, St. Charles County, University of Missouri Extension

 February brings up love, hearts and caring for others.
 This month, we

 are encouraging readers to show love and respect in a health-promoting

 way — and to focus on yourself first.
 If we don't take care of ourselves,